-The student will take the MS EXW Thesis Proposal Form to the oral defense with the appropriate portions completed (see MS EXW Blackboard: Forms).
+The student will take the MS EXW Thesis Proposal Form to the oral defense with the appropriate portions completed.

-Access the Formatting Tool Graduate Education Format Manual
+Access the Formatting Tool

+Graduate Education Format Manual

 A copy of the Institutional Review Board (IRB) forms to be submitted should be included with the proposal.
 IRB approval should be sought after the proposal has been formally approved.
 IRB approval is required before thesis data collection and analysis can proceed.